vicramon/bake/README.md

 ## Setup

 Add `bake-heroku` to your Gemfile.
-Make sure it's under the test group.
+Make sure it's in the development group.

 ```
-group :test do
+group :development do
   gem 'bake-heroku'
 end
 ```